iFallenDawn/sxcndhxnd/README.md

 # sxcndhxnd
-A fun little project for me to re-learn my web dev foundations (HTML/CSS) and mess around in Astro.
+A fun little project for me and Nixon to learn web dev foundations (HTML/CSS) and mess around in Next.

 Inspired by a talk I had with Nico at Leg Up On Life about adding a shopping cart to his [current website](https://www.sxcndhxnd.com/).

+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # Technologies
 - [SVGR](https://github.com/gregberge/svgr)